 Some communities and NGOs have been vocal and active in their opposition to mining and exploration activities in Guatemala.
 In July 2017, the Escobal mining license was suspended as a result of a court proceeding initiated by an NGO in Guatemala, based upon the allegation that the Guatemala MEM violated the Xinka Indigenous people's right of consultation.
 After several decisions and appeals on the matter, a decision of the Constitutional Court of Guatemala was rendered on September 3, 2018 (the "Court Order"), determining that the Escobal mining license would remain suspended until the State of Guatemala completes an ILO 169 consultation process led by MEM.
 The consultation process is proceeding, and normal operations at the Escobal mine remain suspended.
 Legal challenges to the consultation process have been filed with the Guatemalan Supreme Court by parties opposed to the Escobal mine and have, to date, been rejected by the Court, but the ultimate outcome of the various challenges remains uncertain.
-The pre-consultation process commenced in 2021, however the process, timing, and outcome of the ILO 169 consultation remains uncertain.
-In addition, in June 2017, PASG (at the time, known as MSR) filed its annual request to renew the Escobal mine's export credential with the Guatemala MEM.
-However, the Guatemala MEM did not renew the export credential because its renewal had become contingent on the Supreme Court's reinstatement of the Escobal mining license.
+The pre-consultation was completed in 2022 and the substantive consultation process commenced, however the process, timing, and outcome of the ILO 169 consultation remains uncertain.
+In addition, in June 2017, PASG (at the time, known as MSR) filed its annual request to renew the escobal mine's export credential with the Guatemala MEM did not renew the escobal mine's export credential with the Guatemala MEM.
+However, the Guatemala MEM did not renew the Escobal mining license.
 The export credential therefore expired in August 2017 and has not been renewed.